Manufacturing Execution System Software (MES) Information

 Manufacturing execution system (MES) software is used to manage and monitor work-in-process on the factory floor.
 Plant managers and production personnel use MES software to support collaborative manufacturing strategies that are designed to integrate disparate data streams from a company’s supply chain, factory floor, and enterprise resource planning (ERP) system.

-Production requirements planning (PRP) and material requirement planning (MRP) allows schedulers to define processes with multiple tasks.
-Manufacturing execution system (MES) software that integrates PRP and MRP with inventory management and procurement can generate a schedule which specifies when required materials should be ordered.
+Production requirements planning (PRP) and material requirements planning (MRP) allows schedulers to define processes with multiple tasks.
+MES software that integrates PRP and MRP with inventory management and procurement can generate a schedule that specifies when required materials should be ordered.